 Roundworms are also known as nematodes.
 Their names have two origins, which came from both Greek and Latin words.
 The Greek word "nemat" means thread, and "ote" is the Latin word that means resembling.

 Nematodes are bilaterally symmetrical and have a cylindric-shaped head.
 The round head is the reason behind its name.

 Round worms' body walls are separated from their inner digestive tubes.
 There is a fluid that fills the cavity between the body wall and the digestive tube.

 It is considered a species-rich animal group.
-There are more than 20,000 species of nematodes.
+There are more than 20,000 species of nematodes, with speculation the number goes into the millions.
 The free-living nematodes live in water and soil.
 And others are parasitic.